What is a Mechanical License Agreement or Music Reproduction License?

 Some of the confusing aspects of mechanical licensing are to WHERE to get this license.
 Typically:

 1.)
-If the songwriter is not affiliated with any music publisher or any mechanical licensing organization.
-The songwriter automatically possesses the role of music publisher and can issue a mechanical license.
+If the songwriter is not affiliated with any third party music publisher or any mechanical licensing organization then the songwriter will have the role of music publisher and can issue a mechanical license.

-Since this is a legal agreement, the songwriter needs an entertainment lawyer to do this right.
+Since this is a legal agreement, the songwriter needs the help of an entertainment lawyer to do this right.

 2.)
 If the songwriter is affiliated with a music publisher, and the music publisher is NOT affiliated with any mechanical licensing agents, then the music publisher can execute mechanical licensing agreement in behalf of the songwriter.